morlandi/djsettings/README.md

 LOGGING_CONFIG = None
 ```

-postponing its setting to the ready() method, which is only executed when all settings have been fully loaded:
+postponing the logging configuration to the AppConfig.ready() method, which is executed when all settings have been fully loaded:

 file `main/apps.py`: